rueedlinger/vue-connect/README.md

 ```

 ### Docker Compose
-Or you can use the Docker Compose file [docker-compose.yml](docker-compose.yml) which starts a Kafka Connect cluster with the latest vue-connect version (by default http://localhost:8080/) from this branch.
+Or you can use the Docker Compose file [docker-compose.yml](docker-compose.yml) which starts a Kafka Connect cluster with the latest vue-connect version from this branch.

 ```
 docker-compose up --build